Meetanshi432/FurniturePro-Co.-Case-Study_PowerBI/README.md

 ## 👤 Author

 **Meetanshi Gupta**
-_Data & Business Analyst | Visualization Specialist_
+_Data & Business Analyst | Business Intelligence Developer_

 ---

 ## 📄 License

 This project is provided for educational, personal portfolio, and non-commercial demonstration only.

+---

+_Leverage Power BI to tell compelling data stories and drive real business impact with this professional sales & customer analytics solution!_